 About Kirkland, Washington

 Kirkland is located in King County, Washington.
 It is a suburb of Seattle located on the eastern shores of Lake Washington as part of a collection of cities referred to as the Eastside.
-It is the third largest city in King County with a population of more than 80,000.
+It is the sixth largest city in King County and 12th largest in Washington state with a population of 85,763.

 Highlights of Kirkland include its downtown, located along Lake Washington and populated by restaurants and art galleries; public parks and beaches; and public art displays, primarily bronze sculptures.
-Kirkland is the corporate home of Clearwire and has offices for Google.
+Kirkland is home to a branch campus of Google.
 Kirkland is the former home to the Seattle Seahawks training facility and Costco.
 The Issaquah, Washington-based Costco "Kirkland Signature" store brand is named after its former corporate city home.
+Other Kirkland-based companies include INRIX, Kenworth, and WaveDivision Holdings (parent company of Astound and Wave Broadband).

 In 1886, Peter Kirk, an East coast businessman seeking to expand the family's Moss Bay steel production company, moved to Washington state to pursue iron deposits had been discovered in the Cascade mountain range.
 Other necessary components such as limestone, needed in steel smelting, were readily available.
 A small number of coal mines had recently been established nearby in Newcastle and train lines were already under construction.
 Plans were also underway to build a canal between Lake Washington and Puget Sound.